WinterSnowfall/gog_gles/README.md

 You're now good to go!

-All 4 database tables should be populated with data.
-This is essentially a snapshot of all the developer/publisher names, game ids, associated installer/file entries and (optionally) prices reported by the GOG APIs.
+All 3 database tables should be populated with data.
+This is essentially a snapshot of all the game ids, associated installer/file entries and (optionally) prices reported by the GOG APIs.

 ## How do I handle update scans?

-Assuming you've followed the steps described above, you are now ready to do delta runs and detect any new developer/publisher entries along with changes to game ids, associated installer/file entries and prices.
+Assuming you've followed the steps described above, you are now ready to do delta runs and detect any changes to game ids, associated installer/file entries and prices.

 All you need to do is run the provided update bash script:
 ```